Thursday, December 29, 2011

 Let’s Get Physical

 COSM is actually an amalgamation of many different digital modeling technologies developed by BOSS and Roland.
 These were created to precisely model the electronic, mechanical, and magnetic characteristics inherent to an instrument, amplifier, or speaker, and also to create completely new sounds.
-In concept, the COSM process is not unlike the amazing computer-generated imagery (CGI) we all see in today’s high-tech films, where complex software is used to digitally construct people and animals from the inside out, from skeleton to muscles to skin.
+In concept, the COSM process is not unlike the amazing computer-generated imagery (CGI) we all see in today’s high-tech films, where complex software is used to digitally construct people and animals from the inside out, from skeleton to muscles to skin.- Electronic modeling—With this process, BOSS and Roland engineers analyze and simulate the actual electronic circuitry and how it interacts in a device such as a vintage guitar amp or a classic stompbox.
+This includes the detailed behavioral characteristics of vacuum tubes, transistors, and all other electronic components.

-• Magnetic modeling—Electromagnetic components are a huge part of the sound of electric guitars and amps; this VGM process simulates the characteristics of guitar pickups, amp transformers, speakers, and more.
+- Magnetic modeling—Electromagnetic components are a huge part of the sound of electric guitars and amps; this VGM process simulates the characteristics of guitar pickups, amp transformers, speakers, and more.

-• Physical modeling—This process is a central part of COSM instrument modeling.
+- Physical modeling—This process is a central part of COSM instrument modeling.
 It simulates the characteristics of the materials used to construct an instrument, including the type of wood, the metal parts, and even the finish.
 Physical modeling is also used to analyze the construction materials used in different guitar speaker cabinets.

 When all the VRM and/or HRM elements are brought together, the result is a realistic composite of the individual components of the object whose sound is being modeled.
 That’s a real mouthful, so COSM’s extended name describes this process much more elegantly: Composite Object Sound Modeling.
 Get it?